mistrykaran91/js-playground/README.md

   Eg:- import _ from lodash
 ```

-There are already two libraries included.
+There are already two libraries included:-

 - React
 - ReactDOM